res1mp7q/Vera_endnode_b/README.md

 # Vera Endnode B

-Wall mounted End node for the Vera using a Raspberry Pi Zero W, Adafruit Arduino RGB 16x2 LCD shield, and a splash of python.
+Small table top end node for the Vera using a Raspberry Pi Zero W, Adafruit Arduino RGB 16x2 LCD shield, and a splash of python.
 Displays Date time, weather, and the current mode.
 Changes Vera modes with the 5 bottons using the built in and documented Vera API calls.
 Does not require anything to be installed on the Vera, this simply sits in the same subnet/vlan and does its thing.